Domenico Oppedisano: Capo crimine

 In August 2009 he was appointed capo crimine, the ceremonial head of the 'Ndrangheta, at a marriage of two children of bosses attended by 2,000 people.
 The marriage was between Elisa Pelle – the daughter of Giuseppe Pelle and granddaughter of Antonio Pelle "Gambazza", the former capo crimine from San Luca who died a few months later of natural causes – and Giuseppe Barbaro, the scion of the eponymous Barbaro 'ndrina from Platì.

-He assumed power at a banquet held at the Sanctuary of Our Lady of Polsi in September that year.
+Oppedisano assumed power at a banquet held at the Sanctuary of Our Lady of Polsi in September that year.
 In a conversation wiretapped by the police he talked of 1,000 affiliates attending the meeting.

-In July 2010, Italian police arrested Oppedisano, 80 years old at time, in a major crackdown on the 'Ndrangheta dubbed Operation Crimine, seizing assets worth millions of euros and arresting 304 people, after a nationwide two-year investigation.
+In July 2010, Italian police arrested Oppedisano, 80 years old at the time, in a major crackdown on the 'Ndrangheta dubbed Operation Crimine, seizing assets worth millions of euros and arresting 304 people, after a nationwide two-year investigation.

 According to the police, Oppedisano was "the reference point for the entire organisation".
 He brokered peace among factions in Calabria and divided public works contracts in northern Italy, in particular related to the Expo 2015 in Milan.
 Wiretaps revealed him to be a consensus seeker.
 "For the love of God, when you make a proposal, you listen to the others to see what they think," he typically told a 'Ndrangheta affiliate.